SMT-LIB/SMT-LIB-2/README.md

+# Content

 This repository contains the official versions of the following

-* The SMT-LIB 2 language reference (PDF only)
+* The SMT-LIB 2.6 language reference
-* The SMT-LIB 2 theories
+* The SMT-LIB 2.6 theories
-* The SMT-LIB 2 logics
+* The SMT-LIB 2.6 logics